chrisnoonan98675/site/xl-deploy/concept/getting-started-with-the-satellite-module.markdown

 ![image](images/xl-deploy-satellite-feature.png)

 Satellites are stand-alone processes that are located in your infrastructure, close to your hosts.
 XL Deploy orchestrates your deployments by driving the satellites and uploading files (artifacts) and commands to them.
-A satellite can be your entry point into a secure subnet; it can cache files and automatically update them.
+You can also use a satellite as an entry point into a secure subnet.

 ## Getting started with a satellite